Detecting Natural Pipeline Threats and Changes Using Satellite Data and Satelytics

 Automatic Change Detection

 Satelytics uses the power of the cloud, proprietary algorithms, and autonomous software to turn tedium into a simple, repeatable process.
 Satelytics is able to monitor an ongoing stream of satellite data covering thousands of miles of pipeline and synthesize that massive data into simple visualizations and actionable alerts.
 What used to take our clients armies of people and many months can now be done be done in days.

 Satelytics allows pipeline and right-of-way operators to more thoroughly and accurately identify threats and allows them to minimize associated risks and consequences.

 Satelytics builds a base set of data to identify the various concern areas near or within the pipeline right-of-way including anthropogenic threats and natural threats.
 When new data is gathered over the length of pipeline, Satelytics compares the two sets of data using our proprietary algorithms to isolate changes that may pose a threat to energy infrastructure.

 Individual changes are documented with maps and charts via the Satelytics portal, or sent to any third-party software via our API (Application Programming Interface) that allows for seamless passing of data between software applications.
 Alerts can also be sent to mobile devices or work order software giving up-to-the-minute data to field crews.

 Below are examples of natural changes of various threat levels detected automatically by Satelytics using satellite imagery.

 Satelytics has the amazing ability to distill terabytes of satellite data into action.
-With the advent of nano-satellites and satellite constellations, revisit times will continue to decrease allowing for near-real-time monitoring of pipeline and other oil & gas infrastructure.
+With the advent of nano-satellites and satellite constellations, more frequent revisit times will increase Satelytics' capabilities to monitor pipeline and other oil & gas infrastructure.
 Processing this tremendous amount of data will only become more critical as pipeline operations scale and threats multiply.